 Ingredients

 - Cucumber- is the star ingredient of this salad.
 I have used English cucumber grown locally in India.
 You may use English cucumber or any local variety.
 Since the skin of English cucumber is very thin, I haven't peeled it off.
-It adds crunchy texture and sweet flavor to this salad.
-One may also use fresh zucchini.

 - Black pepper- I love the spicy kick that black pepper adds to this creamy curd salad.
 Here in India, we don't have salted curd without black pepper.

 - Pink Salt- or as well call it 'Kala Namak'.
-It adds earthy savory flavor and balances the overall flavor of this salad.
+It adds an earthy savory flavor and balances the overall flavor of this salad.

 Expert Tips